Moisturizer (album)

-Moisturizer (stylised in all lowercase as moisturizer) is the second studio album by British rock band Wet Leg, released on 11 July 2025 on Domino Recording Company.
+Moisturizer is the second studio album by British rock band Wet Leg, released on 11 July 2025 on Domino Recording Company.
 Produced by Dan Carey and mixed by Alan Moulder, the album is the band's first to feature guitarist Josh Mobaraki, bass guitarist Ellis Durand and drummer Henry Holmes as full contributing members of Wet Leg, after initially joining as touring members shortly after the band's formation.

 Released to widespread critical acclaim, the album reached number one on the UK Albums Chart and was preceded by the singles, "Catch These Fists", "CPR" and "Davina McCall".
+The album was nominated for Best Alternative Music Album at the 68th Annual Grammy Awards, while "Mangetout" was nominated for Best Alternative Music Performance.

 Background and recording

 Moisturizer was produced by Dan Carey, who had previously worked with the band on their self-titled debut album, Wet Leg (2022).
 Moisturizer was recorded in the autumn of 2024 at Salvation Studios in Brighton.
 Reflecting on the studio environment, frontwoman Rhian Teasdale noted: "[The album] was recorded around Halloween.
 We decorated the studio and went in there with loads of cobwebs and fake spiders and stuff, so we love Halloween now."

 The five-piece band entered the studio with sixteen songs ready to record, with Teasdale noting: "We did drop a few of the punchier ones, because I think it is really important to have that kind of dynamic balance and ebb and flow to make an album sound balanced.
 It's good to have little palette cleansers.
 After touring for so long, it was really important to us that the second album would feel good to play live."